 MaskTracker+ has a sister product MochaImport+ which can do similar things, but is based on mocha instead of the MaskTracker.

-Our experience is that working with MaskTracker+ is usually a bit quicker on simple tracks, since you can do all work inside After Effects and don't need to switch to a separate application.
-On the other hand, the mocha planar tracking technology gives often better results for challenging tracks that have motion blur or reflections, for example.
-Also, mocha can easily handle foreground elements, can do multiple tracks simultaneously and supports X-Splines which makes it the tool of choice for bigger tracking and roto jobs.
+In our experience, working with MaskTracker+ is usually a bit quicker on simple tracks, since you can do all the work inside After Effects and so don't need to switch to a separate application.
+On the other hand, the mocha planar tracking technology often gives better results for challenging tracks that have motion blur or reflections, for example.
+Also, mocha can easily handle foreground elements, do multiple tracks simultaneously, and supports X-Splines, making it the tool of choice for bigger tracking and roto jobs.

 Our tip: Your best choice is the Tracking Bundle which contains both MaskTracker+ and MochaImport+.
-Then you can do basic tracks quick and easy with MaskTracker+ but if the mask tracker gives bad results, you can switch to mocha instead of spending hours to fix your track.
+You can then do most tracks quickly and easily with MaskTracker+; if the mask tracker gives you bad results, you can switch to mocha instead of spending hours fixing your track.

 |After Effects||CC 2018, CC 2017, CC 2015.3, CC 2015, CC 2014, CC|